Willian replaces injured Neymar in Brazil Copa America squad | Goal.com

 Willian replaces injured Neymar in Brazil Copa America squad

-Chelsea star Willian has been chosen to replace Neymar after the forward was forced out of Brazil's Copa America plans, Goal can confirm.
+Chelsea star Willian has been chosen to replace Neymar after the forward was forced out of Brazil's Copa America plans.

 Neymar's Copa hopes were vanquished on Wednesday when he suffered an ankle injury early in his team's friendly victory over Qatar.